 - In case of a business which carries their entire work with the help of laborers.
 The laborers’ availability is a key factor for these types of companies.
 Therefore it helps the management to accurately know about their productivity and output.
 For example jute factories, handloom industries, etc.

 - It can help in sales, costs, and profit calculation at different levels of operating capacity.

 - It helps to determine the quantity/amount of output to be produced to help the company achieve the desired profit level.

 - The biggest advantage of this budget is that it helps the management of the company to determine the production level in different market and business conditions.

 - It also helps in the reclassification of various levels of budgeted costs along with sales so that managers can easily identify the profit areas and thus may act accordingly.

 - This budget can be re-casted on the basis of the activity levels.
 It is not rigid.

 - This budget requires skilled workers to work on it.
 The availability of skilled workers becomes a challenge for the industry.
 Therefore, many Industries and companies can’t use this budget despite its enormous advantages.

 - It depends upon the proper accounting disclosures.
 The result cannot come out to be correct if there are any mistakes in the Books of Accounts provided.
 Flexible budget depends very much upon a forecast of the past business performance.
 So the historical information used needs to be accurate.

 - It also depends upon the factors of the production, which are not in the hands of the management.
 Therefore the predictions can be inaccurate due to these conditions.

-- Analysis of variance provides useful information as each cost is analyzed according to its nature.
+- Variance Analysis provides useful information as each cost is analyzed according to its nature.
 Thus it becomes difficult for the experts to prepare Flexible budgets.